michealcarac/dotfiles/README.md

 `dotfiles/guides` holds various guides on installing to various distros.

 Other notes may be stored in these guides as well.

+## Backgrounds

+Some added backgrounds can be found in `backgrounds`

+These backgrounds are used for my personal install, if you do not want to stow them, ensure to fix that in the `sway` config

 ## Conclusion